LearnTeachCode/leadership/study-group-hosting-guide.md

-# Study Group Hosting Guide - Learn to Code LA
+# Study Group Hosting Guide - Learn Teach Code

 This is a first draft / brain dump of notes for tips and tricks for study group hosts.
 Soon we hope to have a semi-official onboarding process to go with this. :)